JuliaTorrejon/devops/README.md

 Compose works in all environments: production, staging, development, testing, as well as CI workflows.

-## Docker Compose Three-Space Process
+## Docker Compose Three-Step Process

 1. Define your app’s environment with a Dockerfile so it can be reproduced anywhere.

 2. Define the services that make up your app in docker-compose.yml so they can be run together in an isolated environment.

 3. Run docker-compose up and Compose starts and runs your entire app.